The Gaudete Singers are a small group of about 20 - 30 singers. We perform a range of different styles, from Palestrina to Arvo Pärt.

 The Gaudete Singers are directed by David Leigh.

 Please like and share our facebook page.
-We also have a new soundcloud page where you can hear extracts from our previous concerts.
+We also have a soundcloud page where you can hear extracts from our previous concerts.

-We hope to see you on 19th November and please join us for a glass of wine after the concert (included in the ticket price).
+This wonderful programme will be heard to good effect in the beautifully refurbished Unitarian Church, so come and enjoy some summery sounds of watery music.
+We hope to see you on 9th June and please join us for a glass of wine after the concert (included in the ticket price).